jellefishe/BitRace-NFT/README.md

 If you want to have logs to debug and see what is happening when you generate images you can set the variable `debugLogs` in the `config.js` file to true.
 It is false by default, so you will only see general logs.

 If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder object.
-If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder object as well.
-Both the `blend: MODE.colorBurn` and `opacity: 0.7` can be addes on the same layer if you want to.
+If you need a layer to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder object as well.
+Both the `blend: MODE.colorBurn` and `opacity: 0.7` can be added on the same layer if you want to.

 Here is an example on how you can play around with both filter fields: